andytudhope/living-blue-book/source/knowledge_repo/index.md

 rejoice in the way things are.
 When you realize there is nothing lacking, the whole world belongs to you" — Lao Tzu

+"This is a great and precious gift; but if the poet remains content with his gift, if he persists in worshipping the beauty in nature without going on to make himself capable, through selflessness, of apprehending Beauty as it is in the divine Ground, then he is only an idolater." — Aldous Huxley

+"But there's a tree, of many, one,
+A single field which I have look'd upon
+\[...\]
+Not in entire forgetfulness,
+          And not in utter nakedness,
+But trailing clouds of glory do we come
+               From God, who is our home:
+Heaven lies about us in our infancy!" — William Wordsworth

 "To understand just one life, you have to swallow the world.
 [I told you that](https://www.youtube.com/watch?v=BxWl-O19i-I)." — Salman Rushdie